Nafissa Thompson-Spires: Biography

-Her fiction and creative nonfiction have appeared in New York Magazines “The Cut,” “The Root,” “The Paris Review., “The White Review,” “Ploughshares,” and many other places.
+Her fiction and creative nonfiction have appeared in New York, The Cut, The Root, The Paris Review, The White Review, Ploughshares, and many other places.
 Her short piece, “Unbought, Unbossed, Unbothered,” is included in The 1619 Project.

 In 2020, she served as a judge for PEN America.

-She currently teaches at Cornell University as the Richards Family Assistant Professor of Creative Writing, where she teaches fiction and television studies.
+She currently teaches at Cornell University (as the Richards Family Assistant Professor of Creative Writing), where she teaches fiction and television studies.

-In October of 2018, she appeared on Late Night with Seth Meyers, alongside David Cross and Wanda Sykes.
+In October 2018, she appeared on Late Night with Seth Meyers, alongside David Cross and Wanda Sykes.